 Zam is Professor of Algorithmic and Microbial Genomics at the University of Bath.
-He did a degree and PhD in Maths, and then worked for several years in start-up/software firms before moving into biology (and academia) to work on the 1000 Genomes Project.
-He did his postdoctoral work with Gil McVean at Oxford, and then spent several years as a PI at EMBL-EBI.
-He moved to Bath in 2024.
+His research broadly encompasses bioinformatic algorithms for studing the evolution and epidemiology of bacteria, though often the methods become intrinsicly interesting.
+He originally did a degree and PhD in Maths, and then worked for several years in start-up/software firms before moving into biology (and academia) to work on the 1000 Genomes Project.
+He did his postdoctoral work with Gil McVean at Oxford, spent several years as a PI at EMBL-EBI, and moved to Bath in 2024.
 He is sometimes to be seen on social media (Bluesky) with a cartoon avatar holding a macchiato.

 Martin is a veteran bioinformatician, having worked on bacterial assembly, variant calling and AMR analysis.
 He was senior bioinformatician in the group for many years when it was based in EBI, and now works as an external member, formally at the Wellcome Sanger Institute.